Saint George: Patronages

-Tales of King Pedro's success at Huesca and in leading his expedition of armies with El Cid against the Moors, under the auspices of George on his standard, spread quickly throughout the realm and beyond the Crown of Aragon, and Christian armies throughout Europe quickly began adopting George as their protector and patron, during all subsequent Crusades to the Holy Lands.
+Tales of King Pedro's success at Huesca and in leading his expedition of armies with El Cid against the Moors, under the auspices of George on his standard, spread quickly throughout the realm and beyond the Crown of Aragon, and Christian armies throughout Europe quickly began adopting George as their protector and patron, during all subsequent Crusades to the Holy Land.
 By 1117, the military order of Templars adopted the Cross of St. George as a simple, unifying sign for international Christian militia embroidered on the left hand side of their tunics, placed above the heart.

-The Cross of St. George, also known in Aragon as The Cross of Alcoraz, continues to emblazon the flags of all of Aragon's provinces.
+The Cross of St. George, also known in Aragon as the Cross of Alcoraz, continues to emblazon the flags of all of Aragon's provinces.

 The association of St. George with chivalry and noblemen in Aragon continued through the ages.
 Indeed, even the author Miguel de Cervantes, in his book on the adventures of Don Quixote, also mentions the jousting events that took place at the festival of St. George in Zaragoza in Aragon where one could gain international renown in winning a joust against any of the knights of Aragon.

+Saint George (Sant Jordi) is also the patron saint of Catalonia.
+His cross appears in many buildings and local flags, including the flag of Barcelona, the Catalan capital, the crest of FC Barcelona as well as in the ancient emblem of the Generalitat.
+The first references of devotion to Saint George in Catalonia came back to the 11th century.
+The legend of the saint spread throughout the Principality of Catalonia until, in 1456, he was officially named by the Catalan Courts (the parliament) as the patron saint of Catalonia, and the annual commemoration involving roses began.
+A Catalan variation to the traditional legend places George's life story as having occurred in the town of Montblanc, near Tarragona.
+One of the highest civil distinctions awarded by the Government of Catalonia is the St. George's Cross (Creu de Sant Jordi).
+The Sant Jordi Awards have been awarded in Barcelona since 1957.

 In Valencia, Catalonia, the Balearics, Malta, Sicily and Sardinia, the origins of the veneration of St. George go back to their shared history as territories under the Crown of Aragon, thereby sharing the same legend.

-One of the highest civil distinctions awarded in Catalonia is the St. George's Cross (Creu de Sant Jordi).
-The Sant Jordi Awards have been awarded in Barcelona since 1957.

-Saint George (Sant Jordi in Catalan) is also the patron saint of Catalonia.
-His cross appears in many buildings and local flags, including the flag of Barcelona, the Catalan capital.
-A Catalan variation to the traditional legend places George's life story as having occurred in the town of Montblanc, near Tarragona.

-In 1469, the Order of St. George (Habsburg-Lorraine) was founded in Rome by Emperor Friedrich III of Habsburg in the presence of Pope Paul II in honour of Saint George.
-The order was continued and promoted by his son, Emperor Maximilian of Habsburg.
+In 1469, the Order of St. George (Habsburg-Lorraine) was founded in Rome by Emperor Frederick III of Habsburg in the presence of Pope Paul II.
+The order was continued and promoted by his son, Emperor Maximilian I of Habsburg.
 The later history of the order was eventful, in particular the order was dissolved by Nazi Germany.
 Only after the fall of the Iron Curtain and the collapse of communism in Central and Eastern Europe was the order reactivated as a European association in association with Saint George by the Habsburg family.